alphagov/passport-verify/README.md

   authMiddleware(req, res, next)
 ```

-If your service connects to GOV.UK Verify using a Matching Service Adapter, you should use the `createResponseHandler` method to configure routes for the authentication flow.
+If your service uses a Matching Service Adapter, you should use the `createResponseHandler` method to configure routes for the authentication flow.
 See the API documentation for more details about the [`createResponseHandler` method](https://alphagov.github.io/passport-verify/modules/_create_response_handler_.html#createresponsehandler)
 and its [callbacks](https://alphagov.github.io/passport-verify/interfaces/_create_response_handler_.responsescenarios.html#onauthnfailed).

 For a more detailed example with session support, see [the example implementation](https://github.com/alphagov/passport-verify-stub-relying-party/blob/master/src/app.ts).